daisygunn/grow-restaurant/TESTING.md

 ![](assets/images/user_stories_testing/loggin_out_manage_reservations.jpg)

-A logged in user is able to access the 'Update Details' page where they are displayed with a form pre-filled with their information, here they are able to update their full name and phone number and are guided to the aullauth emails page if they want to change their email.
+A logged-in user is able to access the 'Update Details' page where they are displayed with a form pre-filled with their information, here they can update their full name and phone number and are guided to the aullauth emails page if they want to change their email.

 ![](assets/images/user_stories_testing/form_two.jpg)